Laxton, Northamptonshire

 Laxton is a village in North Northamptonshire, 7 mi east of Corby and approximately 1 mi west of the A43.
 At the time of the 2001 census, the parish's population was 160 people, increasing to 234 at the 2011 census.

 History

 The villages name means 'Leaxa's farm/settlement' or 'Lax's farm/settlement'.

 The village was rebuilt by George Freke Evans, as a model village to designs by Humphry Repton.
-The church, dedicated to All Saints, was rebuilt in 1867 but retains a mediaeval tower.
+The church, dedicated to All Saints, was largely rebuilt in 1867 but retains a late 13th-century tower.
+All Saints' Church is Grade II* listed.
+Lord Carbery of Laxton Hall was an amateur carver who prepared designs for the 19th-century restoration and carved the pulpit and other features.

+1960 Vickers Valiant crash

+Vickers Valiant XD864 of 7 Squadron at RAF Honington, took off from RAF Wittering on 12 August 1960 at 10.30am, and crashed near the village at 10.38.